Diary of Ebenezer 'Edward' Barron, 1901 - Part 2

 We had also a few

-concerts in the evening
+concerts in the evenings

 which took very well

-the talent on board
+the talents on board

 pleasing all with songs